pacificclimate/climate-explorer-frontend/README.md

 Node.js >= 4.0

+All other package requirements are specified in `package.json`.

-We reccomend using [nvm](https://github.com/creationix/nvm) to manage your node/npm install.
+We recommend using [nvm](https://github.com/creationix/nvm) to manage your node/npm install.

 ## Deployment